ibra-kdbra/Cpp_Projects/README.md

 #

 ### [Password_generator](./password-generator)
-A CLI password generator coded in C++.
+A CLI password generator written in C++.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>